-AFPA is aware of the Government's desire for continued economic and trade reform and a preference for both progressing multilateral trade liberalisation (such as the Doha WTO trade negotiations) and pursuing strategic bilateral Free Trade Agreements (FTA), in the IA-CEPA case, a broad-ranging FTA that includes trade in goods and services as well as investment.
+AFPA is aware of the Government's desire for continued economic and trade reform and a preference for both progressing multilateral trade liberalisation (such as the TPP negotiation) and pursuing strategic bilateral Free Trade Agreements (FTA).
+In the AHK-FTA case, a broad-ranging FTA that includes trade in goods and services as well as investment.
+Noting that we have a well-defined trading relationship with Hong Kong already.